The Financial Stability Authority’s mission and objectives

 Furthermore, if an institution encounters serious financial difficulties, the Authority may decide on placing the institution under resolution, in which case the Authority will apply the necessary resolution tools to the institution under resolution.
 In resolution-related matters, the Financial Stability Authority operates as part of the European Union’s Single Resolution Mechanism (SRM) and participates in the work of the Single Resolution Board (SRB).

 The Financial Stability Authority also acts as Finland’s national authority responsible for the deposit guarantee scheme.
-As the deposit guarantee authority, FFSA manages the tasks assigned to the Deposit Guarantee Fund, collects and manages deposit guarantee contributions and, where necessary, decides on the beginning of the Deposit Guarantee Fund’s repayment obligation if a deposit bank becomes insolvent.
+As the deposit guarantee authority, FFSA manages the tasks assigned to the Deposit Guarantee, collects and manages Deposit Guarantee Fund and, where necessary, decides on the beginning of the Deposit Guarantee Fund’s repayment obligation if a deposit bank becomes insolvent.

 FFSA manages the Financial Stability Fund, which is external to the State budget.
 The Fund consists of the Resolution Fund and the Deposit Guarantee Fund which are both financed by separate contributions.
 These funds and funds from the Single Resolution Fund (SRF) managed by the SRB can be used, subject to the conditions stipulated by the relevant legislation, in crisis situations to cover costs and/or protect depositors.